Status: Personal Collection (Not For Sale)

 UPDATE 20Feb2022 Version 3.0: I bought a vintage Campagnolo 10 speed Record Titanium groupset and a really nice Mavic Ksyrium SLS wheelset to put on my MBW Team Bike.
 The rear derailleur was pretty scratched up and the decal was 3/4 missing and the front derailleur was delaminating (I forgot to take before pics) but after my restoration work, they look like new again.
 I also brought the weight down from 20.6 lbs/9.34kg to 20 lbs/9.0 kg.
 I'm looking forward to warmer weather and clean roads so I can take it for a ride.

 UPDATE 24Mar2022 Version 4.0: I was playing around trying to see how light I could go with this bike while still enjoying the ride quality from the Columbus frame.
 I thought I'd experiment by replacing some of the parts for carbon.
 The heaviest part of a steel bike is the fork.
 They are basically fancy boat anchors.
 If any of you have tried to find a carbon fork with a one inch carbon steerer tube to install on a vintage steel frame, you'll know how hard they are to find.
 There are some vintage Ritchey carbon forks and others with aluminum steerers out there but a carbon steerer is like a needle in a haystack.
 Well, I found one, from a maker in Taiwan who is putting out quite a few carbon parts for vintage steel frames.
 I thought I'd give it a try.
 It wasn't easy, though.
 Finding a compression plug for the 1" carbon steerer proved impossible.
 I ended up getting a 1 1/8" plug and shaving the pieces down until it fit in the 1" steerer.
 This actually worked but it took a while.
 Of course it also needed the 1" threadless headset.
 Certainly not impossible to find but I did have to do some work to make the fork crown race work with the carbon steerer as well.
 In the end, I shaved 870g (1.9 lbs) off the weight of Version 3.0 and 1.1kg (2.5 lbs) off the weight of Version 2.0.
-I haven't taken it for a ride yet but I'll keep you posted.
-I just hope that the fork doesn't snap!
+This version weighs 8.2kg with pedals and cages.

 Made in Bassano del Grappa, Italy